Homes for Sale in Five Points, Raleigh NC

-This is a very popular historic area “inside the beltline” of downtown Raleigh.
+This is a very popular historic area “inside the beltline” of downtown Raleigh, NC.
 Five Points is listed on the National Register of Historic Places Travel Itinerary.
 It is comprised of a cluster of neighborhoods around the Five Points intersection of Glenwood Avenue, Fairview, and Whitaker Mill Roads.
 Five Points was developed in the late 1910s through 1950s.
 Developers first platted the neighborhoods of Hayes Barton, Bloomsbury, Georgetown, Vanguard Park, and Roanoke Park in the 1910s through the early 1920s.
 Each neighborhood has a distinct character, created by a combination of its particular location, deed restrictions, and period of development.
 Hayes Barton, one of the last of the group to be platted, actually developed first.
-The neighborhood was primary in several ways.
-The location was best, adjacent to the then streetcar line but away from the railroad line to the east.
-Deed restrictions resulted in large, prestigious houses and landscape designer Earle Sumner Draper laid out the street plan.
+The location was adjacent to the then streetcar line but away from the railroad line to the east.
+Deed restrictions resulted in large, prestigious houses.
 Bloomsbury and Roanoke Park developed in the 1920s, with construction in the latter continuing into the 1930s.
 Vanguard Park developed in the recovery years after the Great Depression after 1935, while most construction in Georgetown occurred after World War II.

 History of Five Points